Subject to finance clause

-What is a subject to finance clause and do you need one?
+What is a subject to finance clause and how can it save you from financial ruin?

-This clause makes the purchase conditional upon receiving finance, generally in the form of a home loan.
-It also sets out the steps you need to follow to inform the property’s vendor if you’re unable to obtain finance.
+This clause also sets out the steps you need to follow to inform the property’s vendor if you’re unable to obtain finance.

 A subject to finance clause is a fairly standard inclusion, and is also incredibly important.

 It’s common practice to purchase a property before having your home loan completely sorted.
 In all likelihood, you would go to an auction or enter into a private treaty sale after getting pre-approval from a lender.
 While it’s very smart to get pre-approval, it isn’t an ironclad guarantee.